theochem/horton/doc/dev_howto_use_git.rst

     fi

 Copy this script into the directory ``.git/hooks/pre-commit`` and make it executable.
+If you encounter errors related to trailing whitespace, you can run the ``./cleancode.sh`` script in the root of the Horton source tree to get rid of them.
 The last part of the pre-commit script checks for python ``print`` lines.
 These should not be used in the Horton library.
 If you think you have legitimate reasons to ignore this test, use the ``--no-verify`` option when comitting.